JenkemChic/DirtLENS/README.md

 # DirtLENS
-A Ground-to-Munsell translation tool.
+A ground-to-Munsell translation tool.
 For use with soil sciences.